Saoirse042/ResamplerDocs/ResamplerDocs/docs/doppelter.md

 	|   S  | Number of threads By default, the number of threads corresponds to the number of logical cores on the computer.|
 	|   i  | length of the rear fixed area (ms)|
 	|   v  | consonant velocity of the rear fixed area |

-### Others
+### Other Notes

-* Input files are not required to be sampled at 44100Hz
+* Input files are no longer required to be sampled at 44100Hz
 * You can also specify a consonant velocity of the rear fixed area in the form of "front/back" for the fourth argument.
-But it makes little sense if UTAU does not support it itself.
+UTAU itself does not currently support this.
 * You can also specify the rear fixed length in the form of "front/back" in the fixed length of the eighth argument.
-But it makes little sense if UTAU does not support it itself.
+UTAU itself does not currently support this.

-### System PATH variables

-* If the path of lame.exe is defined in the environment variable "lamepath", MP3 files can be read.
-* If the path of flac.exe is defined in the the environment variable "flacpath", FLAC files can be read.
-* If the path of oggdec.exe is defined in the environment variable "oggpath", OGG files can be read.

-Previously, if a file format other than ".wav" has been specified in oto.ini, UTAU will append ".wav" to the file name (so aaa.mp3 becomes aaa.mp3.wav) and forward it to the engine.
+Previously, if a file format other than `.wav` is found in `oto.ini`, UTAU will append `.wav` to the file name like this:

-* Instead, Doppeltter treats ".mp3.wav", ".flac.wav" and ".ogg.wav" as ".mp3", ".flac" and ".ogg".
+:	`aaa.mp3` → `aaa.mp3.wav`<br>

+Now, with environment variables set, Doppelter is able to read files in their original format.

+!!! info "I'd like to use Doppelter with other file formats!"
+	You need LAME, FLAC and Ogg decoders for this.
+See [tools](/ResamplerDocs/tools/#encoders) for information on setup.